 - This is a common death line in Fire Emblem.

 - Baldur's Gate:

 - In Baldur's Gate, this is Imoen's last words before her hit points drop to zero.

-- In Baldur's Gate 2, "I feel so cold" are Aerie's last words before her hit points drop to zero.
+- In Baldur's Gate II, "I feel so cold" are Aerie's last words before her hit points drop to zero.

-- There's also a ghost in the expansion who complains of this.
+- There's also a ghost in the expansion to the second game who complains of this.
 He won't say anything else until you light a fire in the hearth for him.

 - Shai-Gen Corporation cronies in Crackdown tend to spout this as they die.
 Even if they died from immolation.